Nicholas, Victor, & Gilbert

-Honey came to Charlie’s Acres at 10 years old, after spending her life in the dairy industry.
-Like most female cows used for dairy, she was taken from her mother shortly after birth, and raised to suffer the same fate.
-Cows used for dairy are kept nearly constantly pregnant so that they continue producing milk.
-Unlike most cows used for dairy, Honey found a happy ending.
-She gave birth to her final son, Benjamin, in 2018 and they were taken in by a small homestead before ending up at Charlie’s Acres.
-Despite her tragic upbringing, Honey is incredibly sweet.
-She is happy to finally be able to nurse and raise a child and spends her days grazing with her son and enjoying a well-deserved retirement with her beautiful family.
+Honey came to Charlie’s Acres, after spending 10 years being used by the dairy industry.
+Cows used for dairy are kept nearly constantly pregnant so that they continue producing milk, and typically have their babies taken away within 24-48 hours after giving birth.
+After Honey was rescued, she gave birth to her final son, Benjamin, in 2018.
+She is happy to finally be able to nurse and raise a child and spends her days grazing with her son.

 Petunia spent the first year of her life in a laboratory, used for testing.
 We do not know exactly what she was used for in this lab, but she arrived covered in scabs and rashes.
 She came to live at Charlie's Acres on her first birthday and touched grass for the very first time that day!
 Now, she loves being outside and is the last one to go to bed each night, always far out in the field snacking on grass until the last bit of sunlight disappears.
 Petunia became a quick favorite as she grew to be more confident and outgoing, coming up to visitors and nudging them with her nose, asking for belly scratches.
 Her skin has improved thanks to regular skin conditioner treatments (and frequent mud baths).